 8. Visit Roa’s Aviary

 An aviary inside a water park?
 Yes, and it’s so cool!

 Roa’s Aviary is a 13,500 square feet aviary containing over 100 birds representing approximately 40 species.
 Guests can enter through a door or through the beach.
 I recommend being intentional about visiting versus rushing through on your way out of the park.

-Aquatica San Antonio is just like any other waterpark…except is BETTER.
+Aquatica San Antonio is just like any other waterpark…except it is BETTER.
 Check their website for a list of current specials and operating hours.

 You might also like: